Krishna00008/OM/README.md

-# Deploy on heroku made with love by Team SPY
+# Deploy on heroku made with love by ࿗OM࿗

 <a href="https://dashboard.heroku.com/new?template=https://github.com/alreadydea/ankitsrc33)">